-In the post Irrational on the Way Up, Rational on the Way Down?, I touched on the psychology of would be home buyers that watch prices drop faster than they can save money.
-Saving money and delaying purchase will become more and more popular.
-Meanwhile the inventories of unsold homes will continue to increase.
+In the post Irrational on the Way Up, Rational on the Way Down?, I touched on the psychology of would-be home buyers that watch prices drop faster than they can save money.
+Saving money and delaying purchases will become more and more popular.
+Meanwhile, the inventories of unsold homes will continue to increase.
 Besides psychology and high home supply, there is another reason why home prices are going to fall further.
 Lending is about to get very tight.

 When I bought my first home in May 2001, all I needed was a 5% down payment.
 I had saved enough money to put 10% down, but I didn’t need it.
-And since I served 6 years in the Army National Guard, I was also eligible for some military program, but I didn’t need it.
-The bank that under wrote my mortgage liked my credit score, salary and felt a 5% down payment protected them.
+And since I served 6 years in the Army National Guard, I was also eligible for a military lending program, but I didn’t need it.
+The bank that underwrote my mortgage liked my credit score and salary.
+They felt a 5% down payment protected them.

 As real estate prices rose, the banks decided they no longer needed a 5% down payment.
 If the underlying asset is appreciating at such a fast rate then – if the owner defaults – they could always sell the house at a profit.

-Then the banks got real stupid and started writing loans without proof of income.
-They wanted the fees and again they could always resell the home at a profit if the owner defaulted, because real estate can only go up.
+Then the banks got really stupid and started writing loans without proof of income.
+They wanted the fees and again they could always resell the home at a profit if the owner defaulted because real estate can only go up.
 Right?
 Wrong.

-Well we know what happened next.
+Well, we know what happened next.
 Waves of foreclosures and banks taking back properties they can not sell.
-The inventory on the MLS is getting larger while the REO (bank owned) shadow inventory is growing at an even more rapid pace.
-In a video earlier this year, Mr. Mortgage stated that 97.5% of all homes put up for sale at auction are being taken right back by the same bank – because the bids are too low.
+The inventory on the MLS is getting larger while the REO (bank-owned) shadow inventory is growing at an even more rapid pace.
+In a video earlier this year, Mr. Mortgage stated that 97.5% of all homes for sale at auction are being taken right back by the same bank – because the bids are too low.

 The music will stop.
 It already stopped for IndyMac.
 Other banks will fail.
 When they do, more inventory will be dumped onto the market.
 But this post isn’t about inventory, it’s about lending.

 Lending is about to get very tight.
 Not a little, but a lot.
 The days of 0% down are gone.
 The days of 5% down for many markets will be gone as well.
-Mr. Mortgage is reporting that Fannie/Freddie is moving to a 10% down payment requirement.
+Mr. Mortgage reports that Fannie/Freddie is moving to a 10% down payment requirement.